hschawe/NeekosHelp/README.md

    * Paste token into .env file

 You can (mostly) safely ignore the top.gg references in the code.
 The official bot is advertised on top.gg, it uses this to post the public Neeko's Help's server count to the site.

+The top.gg token is obtained from top.gg.
+Login, navigate Profile > Discord Bots > Edit > Webhooks > reveal and copy the token.
+Paste into .env.